The Bankrate promise

 With the Global Assist Hotline, travelers can receive help with lost passports, translation services, missing luggage and emergency legal and medical referrals.
 Other travel benefits with the Blue Cash Everyday card include car rental loss and damage insurance.

 For example, the American Express® Gold Card earns 4X points at U.S. supermarkets on up to $25,000 in purchases per year (then 1X points) — a much higher grocery spending threshold compared to the Blue Cash Everyday.
-This rewards card option also makes sense for spenders looking to redeem rewards toward travel since you’d be earning Membership Rewards redeemable through AmexTravel.com.
+This rewards card option also makes sense for spenders looking to redeem rewards toward travel since this card offers flexible Amex Membership Rewards points.

 Should you get the Amex Blue Cash Everyday?

 The Amex Blue Cash Everyday can be the perfect card for the right type of spender — or, more specifically, those who frequently spend at U.S. supermarkets, at gas stations and on online shopping.
 The ideal Amex Blue Cash Everyday cardholder is someone who will take full advantage of the benefits that it offers.
-This card offers more than just cash back— it also has some basic travel benefits, no annual fee, a low intro APR on purchases, fraud protection and access to American Express’s popular Pay It Plan It program.
+This card offers more than just cash back, too — it also has a welcome offer, some basic travel benefits, no annual fee, an intro APR offer on purchases, fraud protection and access to American Express’s popular Pay It Plan It program.

 If groceries and gas are significant parts of your spending, you’re probably more likely to take full advantage of this card’s welcome offer and use the additional benefits as well.
 If you’re more of a traveler, however, you might want a card with more travel-specific rewards and no foreign transaction fees.
 Those willing to pay an annual fee for higher cash back rates in similar categories may want to consider applying for the Amex Blue Cash Preferred instead.

 The bottom line